-The Violin 2021 patch is included with the Surge XT plug-in that you use with your DAW or play standalone.
+The Solo Violin patch is included with the Surge XT plug-in that you use with your DAW or play standalone.
 It synthesizes the sound, with physical modelling, and modulations that mimic playing mechanics.
 I update it from time to time, and might tweak the design to suit a given performance.

 Nothing beats a live performance by a virtuoso.
 This guide provides hints for a non-player (or even a player), a composer, or music writer, to approach some of the sound possible with a real violin, and articulate versatile performances without needing a huge sample library and several virtual instrument tracks.

 The violin plays the solos in the first part, and the string sections in the remaining parts.
 It shows how the instrument resonates when pushed with expression, and shows the dynamic range of the instrument without needing gain automation.
 The cellos and basses are are derived from this violin.

 Typically a grade 7 or 8 piece for solo violin, this demonstrates most of the controllers of the Violin 2021 patch.
 It also uses Grand Piano 2021 and Cello 2021, but Violin 2021 is given prominence.

 This patch simulates a string using the Karplus-Strong algorithm, excited by a bow, and supported by body resonances typical of a solo violin.
 It's responsive to the macro controllers that define the characteristics and expressions of the violin: